Development of The Elder Scrolls IV: Oblivion: PlayStation 3 release

 The PS3 version of the game was ported/developed by 4J Studios who have worked with Bethesda in other projects.
 In April 2006, an inadvertently mailed version of Bethesda's supposed forthcoming game release list began a series of unconfirmed rumors of Oblivion releases for the PlayStation 3 and the PlayStation Portable (PSP).
 The list suggested that Oblivion would be a PlayStation 3 launch title and that the PSP version would be released in November.
 These rumors were confirmed on September 28, 2006, when Bethesda officially announced the titles, setting the PlayStation 3 version's North American release date for November 2006, European release date for March 2007, and the PSP version for Spring 2007.
 The two titles were set to be published by Bethesda alone in North America, and with Ubisoft as a co-publisher in Europe.
 Hines was mum regarding the change in publishers: "Too much backroom stuff."
 Ubisoft saw their first-quarter sales for 2007 rise 90.5%, to 134 million Euros, exceeding previous forecasts by 14 million Euros.
 Ubisoft CEO Yves Guillemot attributed the rise to "new-generation consoles and the impact of PlayStation 3 game sales, including Rainbow Six Vegas and Oblivion".

-Despite the title being included in Sony's announced PlayStation 3 launch lineup at its annual Gamers' Day event in San Francisco, online retailers EBgames.com and Gamestop.com—two sites with a history of revealing the release dates of games before their publisher's announcements—were found on November 8, 2006, to have set Oblivion's release date as January 1, 2007.
+Despite the title being included in Sony's announced PlayStation 3 launch lineup at its annual Gamers' Day event in San Francisco, online retailers EBgames.com and Gamestop.com—two sites with a history of revealing the release dates of games before their publisher's announcements—were found on November 8, 2006, to have set Oblivions release date as January 1, 2007.
 A few hours later, the delay was confirmed, as Pete Hines issued the statement that "Oblivion PS3 is now a Q1 2007 title".
 Hines gave no reason for the delay, but the news stirred suspicions of development difficulties working with the PlayStation 3, and that Bethesda was discouraged by the scarcity of PlayStation 3 consoles at launch.
 The North American PS3 release was later confirmed to be March 20, 2007, near the end of the first quarter window, with the European PS3 release set at April 27, 2007.
 Some reporters commented on a perceived parallelism between the Xbox 360 and PlayStation 3 delays and releases.

 United Kingdom video games retailer GAME encountered distribution problems on release day in Europe.
 A branch on Oxford Street reported to Computer and Video Games (CVG), a video games magazine, that no units were in stock on the afternoon of April 27, 2007, and that other stores were in the same predicament.
 Other reports suggested that the game was not available in any of GAME's 400 UK and Ireland stores.
 GAME staff nonetheless told CVG reporters that copies would be available by next week, "possibly Monday".
 A Ubisoft representative attributed the shortage to high demand for the product and stated that copies were available online and at other High Street retailers.
 Other retailers, such as HMV and Virgin Megastore, reported no shortages.